N01-r0/Hy03-Nav-3P/README.md

+# Update 3.1.0

+- Added support for native haptics
+- Logic added for smoother recents

+# Scoped for V3.2:

+- Swipe to go home is instantaneous.
+This needs correction
+- Home bs recents reliant on NavstubView -- Needs native path instead -- Recents flashes home, due to reliance above.
+Logic needs further correction to improve this or cancel it out completely.

 # Update V3.0 whats new?

 - Changed to new vector hook module instead for easier compatability, works on rooted xiaomi devices running HyperOS2/3.
 Runs using new vector 101 API.